Can I still have a story, even in this mess? Can any of us?

 Those were the thoughts visiting me in late night moments, telling me I didn’t have a future because although the sick have dreams, those dreams cannot come true.
 At least, not anymore.

-But even after a wheelchair bound me and ataxia (involuntary movements) ventriloquized me, I realized that God is still the Author of my life.
+But even after a wheelchair-bound me and involuntary movements ventriloquized me I realized that God is still the Author of my life.
 He didn’t set His pen away from my story, and although He didn’t cause this mess, He will use even the ugliest inkblots for his glory.

 Maybe you have your own ugly inkblots.
 The ones that you would prefer not to name.
 Or maybe they’re visible but if you had the chance, you would yank the pen from the hand of God if you could.

 Oh friend, I really, really do understand.
 I understand the desire to wipe these inkblots away and even to tell the Author Himself that He got it wrong.
 But you are where you are at in this moment of life for a reason.
 You are reading even these very words for a reason.

 On this page, it’s my deepest desire that you’ll find hope in your own mess, realizing you can trust the Author of your life and also that your story is worth telling.

 I’m married to a man who will do the goofiest antics possible just to see a slight lift of a smile at the corner of my mouth, but yet, he’s also that down-to-earth kind of guy who will say his favorite thing is communicating with God and myself.
 Before you think we stepped into this perfect relationship, you can read about how we helped improve our communication issues here.
 You can also read how we met here and our wedding story here.